 2.4.4.2 Non-competitive Charges:

 Non-competitive Charges are based on Rates approved by the Ontario Energy Board and fall outside the scope of this document as they are adjusted on an annual basis.
-Approved Rates as they relate to the transmission, distribution and other non-competitive elements may be attained through the utilities Rate documents.
+Approved Rates as they relate to the transmission, distribution and other non-competitive elements may be attained through the utility’s Rate documents.
 These documents will be provided by the utility at the Customer’s request.

 These charges can include but are not limited to; distribution charges, transmission charges, global adjustments.

-2.4.4.3 Billable Engineering Units:
+2.4.4.3 Billable Units:

 Customers will be billed on: